 Now the question is, how do you achieve this customer retention?

-How to Keep Customers Loyal
+The Best Steps on How to Keep Customers Loyal

 1. Capture Customer Information